dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

 #### `client`

-`client` contains the configuration to connect to the API's endpoints.
+The `client` configuration is used to connect to the API's endpoints.
 It includes the following fields:

 - `base_url` (str): The base URL of the API.
 This string is prepended to all endpoint paths.
 For example, if the base URL is `https://api.example.com/v1/`, and the endpoint path is `users`, the full URL will be `https://api.example.com/v1/users`.
-- `headers` (dict, optional): Additional headers to be sent with each request.
+- `headers` (dict, optional): Additional headers that are sent with each request.
 - `auth` (optional): Authentication configuration.
-It can be a simple token, a `AuthConfigBase` object, or a more complex authentication method.
+This can be a simple token, an `AuthConfigBase` object, or a more complex authentication method.
-- `paginator` (optional): Configuration for the default pagination to be used for resources that support pagination.
-See the [pagination](#pagination) section for more details.
+- `paginator` (optional): Configuration for the default pagination used for resources that support pagination.
+Refer to the [pagination](#pagination) section for more details.

 #### `resource_defaults` (optional)